Contrast-Security-OSS/docs/content/installation/ruby/RubyInstall.md

     level:
 ```

 ## Run the Service
-The `contrast-service-*.gem` is an executable that must be run on the same server as the web application.

-First, download the `contrast-service-*.gem` from TeamServer.
+The `contrast-service-*.gem` is an executable that you must run on the same server as the web application.
+Begin by downloading the `contrast-service-*.gem` from the Contrast application.
 It must be the same version as the `contrast-agent-*.gem`.

-The service, like the agent, reads it's configuration from one of the following locations in the following order.
+The service, like the agent, reads its configuration from one of the following locations in the following order:

 #. the current working directory
 #. if the working directory of the service is the web app's root directory, the YAML file in the `config` subdirectory (e.g. `config/contrast_security.yaml`) will be used
 #. the system's `/etc/contrast_security.yaml` file.

-The following sections, at minimum, must be defined in the configuration file:
+Define the following sections, at minimum, in the configuration file:

 ```yaml
 teamserver:
   user_name: